medish/tictactrip-test/README.md

 #### Important
 For any generated token, you have access to justify `RATE_WORDS_LIMIT` every `RATE_EXPIRY_TIME`, (see below ***Config file*** section).
 ## Config file
-This file is used to set the default parameters used in the app `config/default.json`
+This file is used to set the default parameters used in the app All parameters are defined in `config/default.json`, you can update with yours.

 ```bash
 PORT # server's port used locally